eyohah/recipe-roulette/README.md

 ---

-## Known Bugs and Limitations
+## Known Limitations

-### Current Issues

-1. **No User Authentication**: The current implementation does not include user authentication.
-Favorites are stored per session using localStorage as a fallback.
-To use Supabase favorites, authentication must be implemented.

-2. **Filter Priority**: Only one filter type is applied at a time (ingredient > category > area).
+1. **Filter Priority**: Only one filter type is applied at a time (ingredient > category > area).
 Users cannot combine multiple filter types simultaneously.

-3. **No Error Recovery**: If TheMealDB API is unavailable, the application shows a generic error message without retry logic.
+2. **No Error Recovery**: If TheMealDB API is unavailable, the application shows a generic error message without retry logic.

-4. **Limited Ingredient Search**: The ingredient filter uses exact matching, which may miss recipes with similar ingredients or alternative names.
+3. **Limited Ingredient Search**: The ingredient filter uses exact matching, which may miss recipes with similar ingredients or alternative names.

-5. **No Pagination**: The favorites page displays all favorites without pagination, which could be slow with many saved recipes.
+4. **No Pagination**: The favorites page displays all favorites without pagination, which could be slow with many saved recipes.

-### Data Limitations

-- Recipe data depends on TheMealDB's coverage, which may not include all cuisines or dietary restrictions
-- Some recipes may have incomplete ingredient measurements
-- YouTube and source links are not available for all recipes

-## Roadmap for Future Development
+## Future Enhancements

-### Short-term (Next Sprint)

-1. **User Authentication**
-   - Implement Supabase Auth with email/password or magic link
-   - Add sign-in/sign-out UI
-   - Migrate localStorage favorites to Supabase

-2. **Enhanced Filtering**
 - Allow combining multiple filter types
 - Add dietary restriction filters (vegetarian, vegan, gluten-free)
-   - Add difficulty level filter

-3. **Error Handling Improvements**
-   - Add retry logic for failed API calls
-   - Implement better error messages with actionable suggestions
-   - Add offline mode detection

-### Medium-term (Next Quarter)

-1. **Recipe History**
-   - Implement spin history tracking
+- Implement recipe history tracking
-   - Add "Recently Viewed" section
-   - Show statistics (most spun categories, favorite cuisines)

-2. **Social Features**
-   - Share recipes via social media
-   - Export favorites as a shopping list
-   - Print-friendly recipe view

-3. **Performance Optimization**
-   - Implement caching for frequently accessed recipes
-   - Add image lazy loading
-   - Optimize bundle size

-### Long-term (Future Versions)

-1. **Advanced Features**
-   - Meal planning calendar
-   - Shopping list generation from multiple recipes
-   - Recipe recommendations based on user preferences
-   - Integration with grocery delivery services

-2. **Mobile App**
-   - Native iOS/Android apps
-   - Push notifications for meal suggestions
-   - Offline recipe storage

-3. **AI Integration**
-   - Smart ingredient substitution suggestions
-   - Personalized recipe recommendations
+- Add recipe sharing functionality
-   - Dietary preference learning
+- Mobile app development